-The impact of such dilemma is severe for transnational organisations.
+The impact of such a dilemma is severe for transnational organisations.
 This is reflected in the recent ‘diesel dupe’ scandal of Volkswagen (VW).
 The scandal is critically evaluated in this report in the context of the accounting issues, the impacted stakeholders, the motivation for the same, relevant accounting theories, and their comparison and rationale.

 The software of all the diesel variants has been modified deliberately to show good performance subjected to the Environmental Protection Agency (EPA).
 But the EPA has proven that the models have such sophisticated software that can sense the testing scenario and enter the ‘safe mode.
 Consequently, the emission of pollutants like nitrogen oxide is up by 40 times(Hotten 2015).
 This impacted approximately 8.5mn cars globally i.e. 8.5mn buyers spread across the globe.

 In the event of enhancing the test results of the diesel-based vehicles, VW has three major accounting issues related to risk management, corporate governance and internal control.
 The company’s focus to strengthen its double bottom line hit hard its triple bottom line which also includes ethical compliance.
 Volkswagen failed to gauge the risk of damaging its own global reputation for it is tough to be quantified.

 Being a multinational company, Volkswagen has a widespread presence of stakeholders due to conglomerates in the supply chain and customers.
 The impact of the crisis on the different stakeholders is as below (ASIC 2016)-

 Suppliers: Volkswagen has a strong affiliation with its suppliers to ensure a smooth working cycle for the company.
 However, this defect in the cars will increase the costs of the company per the law.
 Suppliers in such cases will not prefer to do business with Volkswagen for the unethical way of using the software device.